uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 ### Dialogue: Ceremony, testimony, and witnessing

 Just as Survivors were involved in the long struggle to achieve a legally binding Settlement Agreement for the harms they have experienced, and an official apology, they have also continued to advise the Commission as it has implemented its mandate.
-Guided by Elders, Knowledge Keepers, and the members of the TRC Survivor Committee, the Commission has made Aboriginal oral history, legal traditions, and memory practices—ceremony, protocols, and the rituals of storytelling and testimonial witnessing— central to the TRC’s National Events, Community Hearings, forums, and dialogues.
+Guided by Elders, Knowledge Keepers, and the members of the =|TRC=Truth and Reconciliation Commission of Canada= Survivor Committee, the Commission has made Aboriginal oral history, legal traditions, and memory practices—ceremony, protocols, and the rituals of storytelling and testimonial witnessing— central to the =|TRC=Truth and Reconciliation Commission of Canada=’s National Events, Community Hearings, forums, and dialogues.
 The Commission’s proceedings themselves constitute an oral history record, duly witnessed by all those in attendance.
-Working with local communities in each region, sacred ceremonies and protocols were performed and followed at all TRC events.
+Working with local communities in each region, sacred ceremonies and protocols were performed and followed at all =|TRC=Truth and Reconciliation Commission of Canada= events.
 Elders and traditional healers ensured that a safe environment was created for truth sharing, apology, healing, and acts of reconciliation.

 ### The power of ceremony